Zeenobit/moonshine_view/README.md

 # 👁️ Moonshine View

-A generic solution for separating the game view from game logic specifically designed for [Moonshine Save](https://github.com/Zeenobit/moonshine_save) framework.
+A generic solution for separating the game view from game state designed for [Moonshine Save](https://github.com/Zeenobit/moonshine_save) framework.

 ## Overview

-The Moonshine Save system is intentionally designed to encourage the user to separate the persistent game state from its aesthetic elements.
-This provides a clear separation of concerns which which has various benefits explained in detail in the [save framework](https://github.com/Zeenobit/moonshine_save#Philosophy) documentation.
+The Moonshine Save system is intentionally designed to encourage the user to separate the persistent game state (model) from its aesthetic elements (view).
+This provides a clear separation of concerns and has various benefits which are explained in detail in the [save framework](https://github.com/Zeenobit/moonshine_save#Philosophy) documentation.

-The main drawback of this approach is that it adds additional boilerplate that the user has to deal with.
-Typically, the user has to manually spawn/despawn views associated with saved entities and update them accordingly at runtime.
+An issue with this approach is that it adds additional complexity that the developer has to maintain.
+Typically, this involves manually de/spawning views associated with saved entities and synchronizing them with the game state via systems.

-This crate aims to solve this issue by providing a more generic and ergonomic solution for synchronizing the game view with the game state.
+This crate aims to reduce some of this complexity by providing a more generic and ergonomic solution for synchronizing the game view with the game state.

 ## Usage

 ### Observables

-By definition, an observable is any [`Kind`](https://docs.rs/moonshine-kind/latest/moonshine_kind/trait.Kind.html) which implements the `Observe` trait:
+By definition, an observable is any [`Kind`](https://docs.rs/moonshine-kind/latest/moonshine_kind/trait.Kind.html) which implements the `Observe` trait.
+Typically, this is any entity which has an observable representation in your game.

 ```rust
 use bevy::prelude::*;